ankane/ahoy_email/README.md

 ## Message History

-Ahoy creates an `Ahoy::Message` record for each email sent by default.
+Ahoy Email creates an `Ahoy::Message` record for each email sent by default.
 You can disable history for a mailer:

 ```ruby
 class CouponMailer < ApplicationMailer